antebachmann/Datastory/index.md

 ![Figure 8: sentiment over time](/images/fig8.png)
 ![Figure 9: sentiment over time](/images/fig9.png)

 We next study the sentiments of the issues over time.
 We look at how strongly people's opinions vary over the months and years.
 Clearly during certain months talk about an issue is more passionate.
 This could be caused by some event.
-For instance, after mass shootings occur, more people are likely to be more amotive on gun control.
+For instance, after mass shootings occur, more people are likely to be more emotive on gun control.
 On the 12th of June 2016, a mass shooting occurred in Orlando Florida.
 This clearly sparked the conversation.

 We can note other events have caused peaks of one emotion or another.
 Neutral quotes tend to stay a small, stable minority.
 Most of the variance in emotional quotes is between both emotional states.